Agder Police District

-Agder Police District (Norwegian: Agder politidistrikt) covers the county of Agder except Sirdal municipality in Norway, approximately 14880 km².
-The district is headquartered in Kristiansand and consists of five police stations, Kristiansand and in Flekkefjord, Mandal, Grimstad and Arendal, and thirteen sheriff's offices (lensmannskontor).
+Agder Police District (Agder politidistrikt) covers the county of Agder except Sirdal Municipality in Norway, approximately 14880 km2.
+The district is headquartered in Kristiansand and consists of five police stations located in Kristiansand, Flekkefjord, Mandal, Grimstad, and Arendal.
+There are also thirteen sheriff's offices (lensmannskontor).
 Stays and immigration cases are processed at the headquarters in Kristiansand.
 In the police district are approximately 280,000 inhabitants.
-Agder Police District was established on 1 January 2002 by a merger of the former police districts of Vest-Agder, Kristiansand and Arendal.
+Agder Police District was established on 1 January 2002 by a merger of the former police districts of Vest-Agder, Kristiansand, and Arendal.